 - Zoning: How do you plan to use the property?
 If you want to run a business on the property, you’ll need to make sure that zoning regulations allow businesses on residential properties.
 Do you want to add a dock to your waterfront property?
 Before you make an offer on a piece of land, make sure your plans will be approved.

 - Your Gut Feel: A property may seem like a good deal on paper yet might not be the right lot for you.
 If you realize that your kitchen is too small after building your home, you can always remodel in a few years.
 Unfortunately, if you don’t like the location of your home, the only option is to sell your property.
 If something about the property just doesn’t feel right to you, trust your instincts.
 If you continue your search, you’re bound to find a better spot to build your home.
 If you’re struggling to find a lot, your home builder can offer a few recommendations and provide guidance regarding what to look for when evaluating lots.

-Finding the perfect piece of land for your new home is one of the most important decisions you’ll make in the home building process.
-Are you having a little trouble deciding which lot is right for you?
+Finding the perfect piece of land for your new home is one of the most important decisions you’ll make in the home-building process.
+Are you having a little trouble buying land in New Hampshire?
 In addition to designing and building your new home, we can offer a few suggestions that will make your decision easier.
 Give us a call if you’re ready to build your new home.